ret1s/table-reconstruct/README.md

 The models used in this application are available at the repository [bachpc/pubtables-yolov5](https://github.com/bachpc/pubtables-yolov5).

+A demo of the product is also available on [Hugging Face Spaces](https://huggingface.co/spaces/bachpc/table-structure-recognition).

 Read `client/README.md` and `server/README.md` to start the application.

 ## Some images